 Lady Bird Lake and Boardwalk

-Of all the free things to do in Austin, make sure to walk out onto the BoardWalk at Lady Bird Lake.
+Of all the free things to do in Austin with kids, make sure to walk out onto the BoardWalk at Lady Bird Lake.
 With seven different viewing areas, a restroom, 300 piers, and more than 7,250 feet of boardwalk, you can get amazing views of the Austin skyline and the Colorado River.
 You can enjoy the fresh air, watch kayakers go by, and get photos with the skyline in the background at this Austin attraction.

 Grab a Waffle Bowl From Lick Honest Ice Creams